dreammsin/vscode-agents/review/AI Risk Review Assistant.agent.md

    - [ ] No secrets embedded in prompts, system instructions, or plugins
 8. **Data Store Locations and Security**
    - [ ] What are the different types of data stores used (e.g. training data, agent memory, user prompts, outputs, etc..)
+9. **Sensitive Data Exposure**
+   - [ ] What sensitive data (e.g. PII, PHI, classified) is the AI system allowed to access, process, or generate?
+   - [ ] What controls are in place to prevent unauthorized access or exposure of sensitive data via the AI system?

 **Options:** `1` next, `2` skip, `3` show references.